wutsi/sdui/README.md

 ### Global Variables
 - `sduiErrorState`: Function for building the error state.
 - `sduiLoadingState`: Function for building the loading state.
+- `sduiProgressIndicator`: Function for building the progress indicator.
 - `sduiRouteObserver`: Route observer that reload each page on navigation.
 - `sduiAnalytics`: Analytics class.
 See [SDUIAnalytics](https://pub.dev/documentation/sdui/latest/sdui/SDUIAnlytics-class.html)
 - `sduiCameras`: List of available cameras.
 Empty by default, must be initialized the application